e271828e/Flight.jl/docs/notes/design/framework_spec.md

   called at `Dual`, and the in-place math runs through Julia's generic fallbacks (no BLAS; activations probe and linearize, they don't run marathons).
-The calls-per-boundary multiplicity of the continuous side (RK stages, Tier-2 probes, event re-sweeps) makes the no-information-between- calls contract *more* load-bearing there, not less — which is the poison check earning its keep, not a prohibition.
+The calls-per-boundary multiplicity of the continuous side (RK stages, localization probes, event re-sweeps) makes the no-information-between- calls contract *more* load-bearing there, not less — which is the poison check earning its keep, not a prohibition.
 (Rejected: `workspace_type` returning types with framework instantiation — array types carry no